 At the time of his Sakharov Prize award in 1996 he was still in prison.
 In 1997, after overwhelming international pressure, including from then US President Bill Clinton, Wei was taken from his cell and promptly deported to the United States.
-He maintains he was not freed, but that his exile is, rather, further punishment.
-From Washington, Wei leads the Wei Jinsheng Foundation, the Overseas Chinese Democracy Coalition and the Asia Democracy Alliance, continuing to be a strong voice for democracy and human rights in China.
+He maintains he was not freed but that his exile is, rather, further punishment.
+From Washington, Wei leads the Wei Jinsheng Foundation, the Overseas Chinese Democracy Coalition and the Asia Democracy Alliance, continuing to be an active and strong voice for democracy and human rights in China.

-He has been actively involved in Sakharov Prize Network conferences, urging European and international support for the liberation of jailed human rights defenders in China.
+He has been actively involved in SPN conferences, urging European and international support for the liberation of jailed human rights defenders in China.

 In 1991 LEYLA ZANA became the first Kurdish woman elected to the Turkish parliament, later serving over 10 years in prison for her pro-Kurdish political activism.
 In June 2015 she again made history as a member of the first pro-Kurdish political party to win representation in the Turkish assembly, with an agenda of peace and inclusion of minorities.
-She was due to stand for election in November 2015 in fresh elections that were called after a government failed to form on time.

-Born in 1961, she married the mayor of Diyarbakir at the age of 14; Mehdi Zana later became a political prisoner during the military rule in the 1980s.
+Born in 1961, she attended elementary school for only a year and a half because she was stopped by her traditional father.
+At the age of 14 she was married to Mehdi Zana, a man 20 years her senior, who became the mayor of Diyarbakir and later became a political prisoner during the military rule in the 1980s.
 Leyla Zana was imprisoned for 2 months after leading a protest of prisoners' families who were prohibited from visiting their relatives in prison.
 During this time she learnt Turkish for her visits to her husband in prison, as security forces meted out beatings for speaking Kurdish.
-Starting school at age 23, Zana earned primary and secondary diplomas in 3 years and eventually took on an unsolicited leadership role.
+Starting school at the age of 23, Zana earned primary and secondary diplomas in 3 years and eventually took on an unsolicited leadership role.

-Overwhelmingly elected to the Turkish assembly in 1991, she said at her swearing-in ceremony in Kurdish, when speaking it in the public arena was still a criminal offence: 'I take this oath for the brotherhood between the Turkish people and the Kurdish people'.
+Overwhelmingly elected to the Turkish assembly in 1991, she said at her swearing-in ceremony in Kurdish, when speaking it in the public arena was still a criminal offence: 'I take this oath for the brotherhood between the Turkish people and the Kurdish people.'
 For this she was stripped of parliamentary immunity, and in 1994 she was sentenced to 15 years of incarceration for 'treason and membership in the armed Kurdistan Workers' Party (PKK)'.
 At her sentencing, Zana asserted: 'I don't accept any of these accusations, and if they were true I'd assume responsibility for them, even if it cost me my life.
 I have defended democracy, human rights and brotherhood between peoples and I'll keep doing so for as long as I live.'
-In 1995 she was chosen by the European Parliament (EP) for the award of the Sakharov Prize as a symbol of the peaceful struggle for human rights and human dignity of the Kurdish people.
+In 1995 she was chosen by the European Parliament for the award of the Sakharov Prize as a symbol of the peaceful struggle for human rights and dignity of the Kurdish people.

-In 2004 Zana was finally able to address the EP upon her release from prison on a technicality following a European Court of Human Rights ruling and international pressure.
+In 2004 Zana was finally able to address the European Parliament upon her release from prison on a technicality following a European Court of Human Rights ruling and international pressure.

 Zana has since had various court cases brought against her but has not served further jail time.
-In 2014 the Supreme Court of Appeals found evidence of Zana's alleged membership of the PKK to be 'not credible'.
+In 2014 the Supreme Court of Appeals found that evidence of Zana's alleged membership of the PKK was 'not credible'.

-In 2009 she was handed a 5-year ban from joining any political party but was nevertheless reelected as an independent in 2011.
-Once her ban expired in 2014 she joined the Peoples' Democratic Party (HDP), which in the June 2015 elections became the first pro-Kurdish party to overcome the 10% threshold for parliamentary representation.
+In 2009 she was handed a 5-year ban from joining any political party but was nevertheless re-elected as an independent in 2011.
+Once her ban expired in 2014 she joined the Peoples' Democratic Party, which in the June 2015 elections became the first pro-Kurdish party to surpass the 10 % threshold for parliamentary representation.